delta-io/delta-sharing/PROTOCOL.md

 #### Request Body

-The request body should be a JSON string containing the following two optional fields:
+The request body should be a JSON string containing the following optional fields:

 - **predicateHints** (type: String, optional): a list of SQL boolean expressions using [a restricted subset of SQL](#sql-expressions-for-filtering), in a JSON array.
   - When it’s present, the server will use the provided predicates as a hint to apply the SQL predicates on the returned files.